State of the Art and Potentialities of Graph-level Learning: Graph-Level Deep Neural Networks (GL-DNNs)

 where $f_{t}\left(\cdot\right)$ is a softmax function guided by an attention mechanism, that preserves and aggregates valuable node representations for specific graph-level tasks. $\tanh\left(\cdot\right)$ is an activation function, and $\odot$ is element-wise multiplication.

-\subsection{CNN-based GL-DNNs}
+\subsection{CNN-Based GL-DNNs}

 Another significant deep learning technique that works in the Euclidean domain is CNN.
 Here, grid-structured data, such as images, are studied.
 Similar to RNN-based GL-DNNs, there are two main branches of CNN-based graph-level learning.
-The first branch is illustrated in Fig. \ref{fGLDNN} (A), which sorts nodes and arranges the node features to form a concentration matrix as the grid-structured data for training the CNNs.
-As a second branch, researchers have developed a CNN-guided neural network version of an MPK, which is shown in Fig. \ref{fGLDNN} (B).
+In Appendix \ref{ap_cnn}, Fig. \ref{fGLDNN} depicts the details of these two different branches.

 The first branch sorts nodes and arranges the node features to form a concentration matrix, of grid-structured data, to train the CNNs.
 PATCHY-SAN \cite{niepert2016learning} selects a fixed number of neighbors of a central node and sorts neighbors to concatenate their features as the grid-structured feature matrix.
 By choosing a series of central nodes, PATCHY-SAN constructs some matched feature matrices.
 Finally, a graph-level representation is produced by the CNN model from the concatenation matrix of all built feature matrices.
 In addition, Kernel Convolutional Neural Network (KCNN) \cite{nikolentzos2018kernel} sorts all vertices in a graph to form grid-structured data.
 A neighborhood graph is built for each vertex and a kernel matrix is constructed by implementing the kernel function (i.e., an SPK or an MPK) between all pairwise neighborhood graphs.
 In this work, the grid-structured data for feeding up CNN is the kernel matrix, where each row is a vector describing the similarities between the neighborhood graph of the matched index vertex and the other neighborhood graphs.